sendjainabhi/tap/tap-1.0-deployment-guide.md

 ## <a id=tap-run> </a> Setup Tanzu Application Platform Run cluster

+The run cluster will read the container image and Kubernetes resources created by the build cluster and run them as defined in the Deliverable object for each application

 ### Step 1: Install tanzu cluster essentials and tanzu cli -
 Please ensure you login into Kubernetes run cluster and perform steps of [Install tanzu cluster essentials and tanzu cli](#tanzu-essential).